 This coffee is produced using the Swiss Water method – meaning it’s decaffeinated using water, rather than potentially unhealthy chemical solvents.
 It’s also shade-grown and pesticide-free.

 For these reasons, Lifeboost’s tasty decaf medium roast is our top pick.
-It’s a little pricey, but trust us — it’s worth it.
+It’s a little pricey (though right now you can save 50%!), but trust us — it’s worth it.

 2. Volcanica Sumatra Mandheling Decaf — Best Ground Coffee Pick

 Who says you can’t enjoy unique coffee varieties in decaf?
 Volcanica’s Sumatra Mandheling Decaf allows you to taste distinctive earthy, full-bodied Sumatran beans — without the caffeine.
 And don’t worry, you won’t have to sacrifice any flavor with these single-origin beans.

 Like our top pick, these beans are decaffeinated without chemicals using the Swiss Water Process.
 This more delicate process helps the beans maintain their powerful, exotic flavor.
 Plus, they’re available in three convenient grind sizes (drip, espresso, and French press), making this coffee our pick for pre-ground beans.

 This isn’t a budget coffee, but given the unique flavor and high-quality decaffeinating process, Volcanica’s Indonesian decaf offers great value for your money.

 3. Kicking Horse Decaf Swiss Water Process Coffee